If you’re looking for a few fab Santa Barbara wineries for tipple of the local nectar and you only have a weekend, this post is for you!

 We didn’t stay for dinner, preferring to get an Uber for the 15-minute drive into Santa Barbara to check out the dining scene, but the smashed avocado on toast with an egg and a side of crispy roasted potatoes was just the fortification we needed for breakfast before our winery tour the next day.

-If you want to find out more things to do, click here on the Visit Santa Barbara website for everything you need to know.
+If you want to find out more things to do in Santa Barbara California, click here on the Visit Santa Barbara website for everything you need to know.